networknt/light-doc/content/en/design/fine-grained-authorization.md

 ### Technical Concerns

-First, the JWT verifier handler will ensure that the authorization header has a valid token with the correct signature.
+First, the JWT verifier handler will ensure that the authorization header has a valid, unexpired token with the correct signature.
 It will allow the consumer to invoke the API at the API level.

 Second, the JWT verifier also validates the scope in the JWT token against the scopes defined in the OpenAPI specification to ensure the JWT token has access to the current endpoint.
 This is the endpoint level security.